metal3-io/metal3-docs/design/hardware-classification-controller/support-for-error-count-parameter-hwcc.md

-     Under `hwcc.Status`, new parameter  `matchedCount` will be added After applying user profile once resulted matched host found, count of matched host will be updated in `matchedCount`
+     Under `hwcc.Status`, new parameter  `matchedCount` will be added After applying user profile once resulted matched host found, count of matched host will be updated in `matchedCount`.

-2. `unmatchedCount`
+1. `unmatchedCount`

-     Under `Status`, new parameter  `unmatchedCount` will be added After applying user profile once resulted matched host found, count of unmatched host will be updated in `unmatchedCount`
+     Under `Status`, new parameter  `unmatchedCount` will be added After applying user profile once resulted matched host found, count of unmatched host will be updated in `unmatchedCount`.

-3. `errorHosts`
+1. `errorHosts`

      Under `hwcc.Status`, new parameter  `errorHosts` will be added After applying user profile, Once baremetal host are fetched, will add a function which returns the failed host which contains OperationalStatus as error.
-Update the count of failed host in the  `errorHosts`
+Update the count of failed host in the  `errorHosts`.

-4. `registrationErrorCount`
+1. `registrationErrorCount`

      Under `hwcc.Status`, new parameter  `registrationErrorCount` will be added.
 After applying user profile, Once list of failed baremetal host